 Within five (5) days of its receipt of an application for Site Plan Approval, the Boston Redevelopment Authority shall transmit a copy of the application to the Boston Landmarks Commission for its review.
 The Boston Landmarks Commission may, within thirty (30) days of its receipt of the application, file with the Boston Redevelopment Authority a report with recommendations, together with maps, plans, and other materials to aid the Boston Redevelopment Authority in evaluating the Proposed Project's proposed siting, massing, and relationship to the historic features of this Subdistrict.
-The Boston Redevelopment Authority has received and considered the Boston Landmarks Commission report with recommendations; provided that if the Boston Redevelopment Authority has not received such report within thirty (30) days, it may transmit the Director's certification to the Inspectional Services Division without such report.
+The Boston Redevelopment Authority shall not transmit its findings to the Inspectional Services Department until the Boston Redevelopment Authority has received and considered the Boston Landmarks Commission report with recommendations; provided that if the Boston Redevelopment Authority has not received such report within thirty (30) days, it may transmit the Director's certification to the Inspectional Services Division without such report.